forbajato/ChildNephroticSyndrome/ChildNephroticSyndrome2013.markdown

 Xiao Han

-Xiao Han is a 6 year old boy who presented to clinic about two months ago with swelling around the lower legs an ankles for 3 days, uPCR of 5000mg/g, microscopic hematuria and a blood pressure of 120/80.
+Xiao Han is a 6 year old boy who presented to clinic about two months ago with swelling around the lower legs and ankles for 3 days, uPCR of 5000mg/g, microscopic hematuria and a blood pressure of 120/80.
 He was started on 2mg/kg/day prednisone and has been monitoring urine proteins.
 He has been on the 2mg/kg/day for 4 weeks and is ready to start weaning but is still spilling protein (2-3+ every day).

 ###Disease definition